LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 The `_text`, `_content`, `_list`, `_query`, and `_filter` parameters are not supported at this time.

 Finally, the specification defines a set of "Search result parameters" for controlling the search behavior.
-The IBM FHIR Server supports the following:
+The LinuxForHealth FHIR Server supports the following:
 * `_sort`
 * `_count`
 * `_include`